General History of Taiwan: Content

-Evaluation of the Japanese Invasion of Taiwan (1895)
+Evaluation of the 1895 Japanese invasion of Taiwan

-According to historian Wu Mi-cha, the historical wave of change brought about by the "cession of Taiwan" compelled Taiwanese intellectuals to become aware of "history" and triggered the historiography writing of Taiwanese intellectuals at that time, a catalyst that drove the writings on the local history of Taiwan.
+According to historian Wu Mi-cha, the historical wave of change brought about by the cession of Taiwan compelled Taiwanese intellectuals to become aware of history and triggered the historiography writing of Taiwanese intellectuals at that time, a catalyst that drove the writings on the local history of Taiwan.
 For example, Si Tong-tzu and Hung Chi-sheng wrote about the difference in levels of resistance among the Qing bureaucrats and the local gentry at the time of the cession of Taiwan in terms of anger and anxiety, evaluating "who fought bravely and who left without a fight?"
-This was also documented in Lien Heng’s The General History of Taiwan.
-In The General History of Taiwan, the "Independence Era" is used to describe the Republic of Formosa, and the biographies of Chiu Feng-chia, Wu Tang-hsing, Hsu Hsiang, Chiang Shao-tsu, Lin Kun-kang, We Peng-nian, Tang Ching-sung, and Liu Yung-fu.
+This was also documented in Lien Heng's General History.
+In the book, the "Independence Era" is used to describe the Republic of Formosa, and the biographies of Chiu Feng-chia, Wu Tang-hsing, Hsu Hsiang, Chiang Shao-tsu, Lin Kun-kang, Wu Peng-nien, Tang Ching-sung, and Liu Yung-fu.
 The General History of Taiwan expresses its "historical writing" in the form of a list of biographies.
 For example, Chiu Feng-chia, who advocated the establishment of Taiwan's democratic state but left without a fight, is listed in a separate biography.
 Wu Tang-hsing, Hsu Hsiang, Chiang Shao-tsu, and Lin Kun-kang, who led locals to fight and eventually perish in battle, are written under a single chronicle.
-Wu Peng-nian, a general of the Black Flag Army who died in the battle at Bagua Mountain, is listed in a separate biography.
-Tang Jing-song and Liu Yongfu, Qing Dynasty officials and defending commanders who claimed to live and die with Taiwan but abandoned the people, are listed in a combined biography.
-The General History of Taiwan even comments on historical figures after the biography in the form of "Lian Heng’s comments".
-In describing the Japanese invasion of Taiwan, Lien Heng considers "who fought bravely and who left without a fight" as a key topic in The General History of Taiwan.
+Wu Peng-nien, a general of the Black Flag Army who died in the battle at Bagua Mountain, is listed in a separate biography.
+Tang Ching-sung and Liu Yung-fu, Qing Dynasty officials and defending commanders who claimed to live and die with Taiwan but abandoned the people, are listed in a combined biography.
+The General History of Taiwan even comments on historical figures after the biography in the form of "Lien Heng's comments".
+In describing the Japanese invasion of Taiwan, Lien Heng considers "who fought bravely and who left without a fight" a key topic in the General History.